2 DAYS INCA TRAIL TO MACHU PICHU $675 USD Per Person

 - Backpacker train ticket from Cusco (Poroy) - Trailhead (104km).

-- Official English-Speaking tour guide.
+- Licensed English-Speaking tour guide.

 - Entrance to the Inca Trail.

 - Entrance to Machu Picchu ruin (Second day).

 - Permit to climb the Wayna Picchu Mountain (day 2).

 - Personal porter will carry the backpacks (Private Service only).

 - First day snack (Lunch) and dinner.